nmanchev/dbrxr/README.md

 ```

 On the other hand, the Databricks execution API allows us to submit Python, Scala, and SQL code for execution on a remote cluster.
 Combining the two gives us a mechanism to run the R code listed above onto a designated cluster (Cluster 1 in the diagram above).
 Note, that we need to use this workaround as direct submission of R code via the [Command Execution API](https://docs.databricks.com/api/workspace/commandexecution) is currently not supported. `dbrxr` is an MVP demo, which shows how this can be leveraged to run arbitrary R code, including scoring endpoints for R models.

+## Prerequisites

+This prototype has been tested with both Assigned and No Isolation Shared access modes, using 12.2 LTS ML runtime.

 ## Usage